 ALL(\<Table>), such as % of grand total, are returning the intended results.

 Limitations and considerations

-There are a few limitations for this release of many-to-many relationships and composite models.
+There are a few limitations for this release of relationships with a many-many cardinality and composite models.

 The following Live Connect (multi-dimensional) sources can't be used with composite models:

 - SAP HANA